ADFG-DSF/ChenaSalcha_ChinookEscapement/README.md

 ### output

+* **ChenaSalcha_SummaryTotals_YEAR.csv**: A summary table of all daily estimates & SE's, as well as what percentage of the total run (in terms of numbers of fish, not days) estimated to have been enumerated by each method.

 * **ChenaSalcha_RIVERSPECIES_YEAR.csv**: A summary table of daily estimates & SE's and enumeration method used, as well as estimates from all methods.